 - Articulating a critical understanding of the interrelation between communicative, social and cultural change based on a well-informed analysis of mediatization;

 - Supporting sustainable cooperation and exchange of mediatization research with other fields of media and communication research and practice.

-Further information about the ECREA TWG "Mediatization" can be found in its objectives and modus operandi.
-A summary of the TWG activities in 2011 can be accessed here.
+Further information about the ECREA section „Mediatization“ can be found in its objectives and modus operandi.
+A summary of the former TWG Mediatization activities in 2011-14 can be found in the yearly reports below.
 Additionally you can contact a member of its management team.